georgepsarakis/pitch/index.md

 ```

 > HTML will be processed by BeautifulSoup thus correcting/modifying the tree and output may differ from actual source.
-> Perhaps a `--raw` option should be added to display actual content in the future.

 #### Fetch elements from multiple pages